-Amid the COVID-19 crisis and millions being impacted by a looming recession, many businesses across the globe have begun to expand their corporate philanthropy efforts.
+Amid the COVID-19 crisis and everyone being impacted, many businesses across the globe have taken a closer look at their corporate philanthropy efforts.

-Here are a few of the companies that have expanded their matching gift programs in the last few weeks in response to the global pandemic.
+To give you a better idea of these positive changes, we’ve compiled a few of the companies that have expanded their matching gift programs over the past year in response to the global pandemic.

 As we walk through each one’s philanthropic efforts, we can explore the various ways in which individuals, charitable organizations, and corporations work toward a greater social good.